prendradjaja/vim-vertigo/README.md

 Why?
 ----

-Why not just use `4k` or `22j` when you need to?
+Can't I just use `4k` or `22j` when I need to?
 And doesn't [EasyMotion](https://github.com/Lokaltog/vim-easymotion) cover this, and more?
+Well...

 * It's faster.
 * It's more comfortable.